Graph Barlow Twins: A self-supervised representation learning framework for graphs: Introduction

+Our approach differs from previous application of Barlow Twins cost function in terms of: pivoting the Barlow Twins loss on graph data and selection of appropriate encoder for such case, data augmentation functions (and their hyperparameters), simplified part of neural network structure that is not necessary to apply in graph case, and provided experimental results for the batched scenario.

 Our main contributions can be summarized as follows: \begin{enumerate} \item We propose a self-supervised graph representation learning framework Graph Barlow Twins.
 It is built upon the recently proposed Barlow Twins loss, which utilizes the embedding cross-correlation matrix of two distorted views of a graph to optimize the representation vectors.
 Our framework neither requires using negative samples (opposed to most other self-supervised approaches) nor it introduces any kind of asymmetry in the network architecture (like state-of-the-art BGRL).
-Moreover, our architecture is converges an order of magnitude faster than all other state-of-the-art methods.
-We also we relate the method to Hilbert-Schmidt Independence Criterion maximization \citep{tsai2021note}, which achieved comparable performance to the original Barlow Twins method. \item We evaluate our framework (with both loss functions) in node classification tasks: (1) for 5 smaller benchmark datasets in a transductive setting, (2) using the ogbn-arxiv dataset from the Open Graph Benchmark (also in the transductive setting), and finally (3) for multiple graphs in the inductive setting using the PPI (Protein-Protein Interaction) dataset.
+Moreover, our architecture is converges substantially faster than all other state-of-the-art methods. \item We evaluate our framework in node classification tasks: (1) for 5 smaller benchmark datasets in a transductive setting, (2) using the ogb-arxiv dataset from the Open Graph Benchmark (also in the transductive setting), (3) for multiple graphs in the inductive setting using the PPI (Protein-Protein Interaction) dataset, and finally (4) for the large-scale graph dataset ogb-products in the inductive setting.
 We use both GCN-based encoders as well as a GAT-based one.
-We observe that our method achieves analogous results compared to state-of-the-art methods. \item We make the code of both our models as well as experimental pipeline publicly available at: \url{https://github.com/pbielak/graph-barlow-twins}. \end{enumerate}
+We observe that our method achieves analogous results compared to state-of-the-art methods. \item We ensure reproducibility by making the code of both our models as well as experimental pipeline available: \url{https://github.com/pbielak/graph-barlow-twins}. \end{enumerate}